Singapore: Education

 National examinations are standardised across all schools, with a test taken after each stage.
 After the first six years of education, students take the Primary School Leaving Examination (PSLE), which determines their placement at secondary school.
 At the end of the secondary stage, O-Level or N-Level exams are taken; at the end of the following pre-university stage, the GCE A-Level exams are taken.
 Some schools have a degree of freedom in their curriculum and are known as autonomous schools, for secondary education level and above.

 Singapore is also an education hub, with more than 80,000 international students in 2006.
 5,000 Malaysian students cross the Johor–Singapore Causeway daily to attend schools in Singapore.
 In 2009, 20% of all students in Singaporean universities were international students—the maximum cap allowed, a majority from ASEAN, China and India.

 Singapore students have excelled in many of the world education benchmarks in maths, science and reading.
 In 2015, both its primary and secondary students rank first in OECD's global school performance rankings across 76 countries—described as the most comprehensive map of education standards.
-In 2016, Singapore students topped both the Program International Student Assessment (PISA) and the Trends in International Mathematics and Science Study (TIMSS).
-In the 2016 EF English Proficiency Index taken in 72 countries, Singapore place 6th and has been the only Asian country in the top ten.
+In 2016, Singapore students topped both the Programme for International Student Assessment (PISA) and the Trends in International Mathematics and Science Study (TIMSS).
+In the 2016 EF English Proficiency Index taken in 72 countries, Singapore placed 6th and has been the only Asian country in the top 10.